 Zobernig seems intuitively to grasp spatial design both as a discipline with its own set of aesthetic principles, as well as an instrument for reengineering how publics encounter the places of contact between art and its frames.
 In his oeuvre, exhibition design can become 'the art', and art can become the 'exhibition design'.
 Zobernig allows space to perform itself back to us, as a platform for art - even if the art, itself, becomes the platform, stage, podium, chair or other seemingly innocuous element to navigate built space.
-And though his work exudes the confident intelligence of a well-engineered grammar - a grammar developed through recursive, tautological reworkings of the language itself - there is also something that suggests it is not completely comfortable in its own skin.
+And though his work exudes the confident intelligence of a well-engineered grammar - a grammar developed through recursive, tautological reworkings of the language itself-there is also something that suggests it is not completely comfortable in its own skin.
 Or maybe I'm just thinking about Zobernig's videos, such as Nr.
 12 (1996) and Nr.
-24 (2007), wherein he appears, a bit awkwardly, only in his own skin, stripped naked to the world - the artist's body as an almost accidental vehicle for the perfomance of intersections of televisual media, painting, sculpture, theatre, comedy and other phenomena.
+24 (2007), wherein he appears, a bit awkwardly, only in his own skin, stripped naked to the world - the artist's body as an almost accidental vehicle for the performance of intersections of televisual media, painting, sculpture, theatre, comedy and other phenomena.
 The body as the first and last architecture.

-I'd prefer to add something more than just another hagiographic essay about this artist, so instead I will speculate on what Zobernig might do in Venice gn, display and architecture.
-He amplifies Courtesy Kunsthalle Zürich opening pages, left Untitled, 2009, mixed media, 244×148×50 cm.
+Ohne Titel (in red), 2011 (installation view, Kunsthalle Zürich at Museum Bärengasse, 2011). © Stefan Altenburger Photography, Zürich.
+Courtesy Kunsthalle Zürich opening pages, left Untitled, 2009, mixed media, 244×148×50 cm.
 Photo: Archive Hz.
 Courtesy the artist and Simon Lee Gallery, London & Hong Kong opening pages, right Weißer Kubus (White Cube), 2002.
-Photo: Mumok, Vienna. ⊕ the artist.
-Courtesy Mumok, Vienna above Documentation of the making of a video installation included in Helimo Zobernig, 1996, Renaissance Society at the University of Chicago.
+Photo: Mumok, Vienna. © the artist.
+Courtesy Mumok, Vienna above Documentation of the making of a video installation included in Heimo Zobernig, 1996, Renaissance Society at the University of Chicago.
 Courtesy Renaissance Society at the University of Chicago